Clinical Trials for Ages 2 to <6 Years

 STUDY DESIGN1,2

-- Trial 6 was a 24-week, open-label trial (N=34) evaluating safety, pharmacokinetics, and pharmacodynamics in patients with CF age 2 to less than 6 years (mean age: 3 years)1
+- Trial 6 was a 24-week, open-label trial (N=34) evaluating safety, pharmacokinetics, and pharmacodynamics in patients with CF age 2 to <6 years (mean age: 3 years)1

 - Patients were eligible if they had either a G551D, G1244E, G1349D, G178R, G551S, G970R*, S1251N, S1255P, S549N, or S549R mutation2